 This next possibility might sound odd at first, but it can truly be bad for bromeliad plants.
 If the plant has been exposed to copper in some way, then you might notice that the plant will have its leaves start to curl.

-Don’t use copper products near the bromeliad plant.
+Don’t use copper products near these plants.
 This is a plant that is quite sensitive to metals and copper can be very toxic to this plant.

 You might have been using a copper watering can without realizing the harm that it can do.
 Be very careful about the types of tools that you’re using when caring for this houseplant in the future.